Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 2. Encourage inside and outside sales teams to work together

+Each group still focuses on its specialty.
 For example, your inside team can work with leads located far from your office before outside reps visit them for an in-person sales pitch.

-Inside sales reps have refined processes to identify specific pain points and potential objections which can help your field reps prepare – or save them a trip – if the lead turns out to be unqualified.
+Inside sales reps have refined processes to identify specific pain points and potential objections, which can help your field reps prepare – or save them a trip – if the lead turns out to be unqualified.

 3. Hire hybrid sales reps who work on both inside and outside sales